-In addition, the actual and threatened spread of COVID-19 globally could also have a material adverse effect on the regional economies in which Profound operates, could continue to negatively impact stock markets, including the trading price of the Common Shares of the Company, could adversely impact the Company's ability to raise capital, could cause continued interest rate volatility and movements that could make obtaining financing more challenging or more expensive.
+In addition, the actual and threatened spread of COVID-19 globally could also have a material adverse effect on the regional economies in which Profound operates, could continue to negatively impact stock markets, including the trading price of the Common Shares of the Company, could adversely impact the Company's ability to raise capital and could cause continued interest rate volatility and movements that may make obtaining financing more challenging or more expensive.

-During the second quarter, the Company experienced the following key impacts related to COVID-19:
+During the third quarter, the Company experienced the following key impacts related to COVID-19:

-- a reduction in travel expenditures of 62% - a reduction in marketing expenditures of 45%, and - customer payments substantially in-line with historical trends
+- a reduction in travel expenditures of 35% - a reduction in marketing expenditures of 54%, - an increase in hardware and software expenditures of 88%, and - customer payments substantially in-line with historical trends

-While the financial impacts from COVID-19 in the second quarter were not material, the situation remains uncertain in terms of its magnitude, outcome and duration, as well as further social distancing restrictions.
+While the financial impacts from COVID-19 in the third quarter were not material, the situation remains uncertain in terms of its magnitude, outcome and duration, as well as further social distancing restrictions.
 Despite the challenging and uncertain economic environment created by the ongoing impact of the COVID-19 pandemic, our business delivered solid results while demonstrating its resiliency.